 One of the most important questions that we get asked is ‘what are the differences between chipsets and motherboards’?
 Many consumers tend to muddle up the definition of a chipset or motherboard because they both work together, while being distinctly (and confusingly) very different.
 A motherboard is the physical PCB that all of your components and power connectors will slot into.
 Whereas, a chipset is both a traffic controller, and the determiner for the kind of features you should expect on your motherboard.

 As a general rule, AMD have always kept three different chipsets with every major CPU release.
 These are: ‘X#70’, ‘B#50’, and ‘A#20’.
-For Ryzen 7000, the A#20 chipset has been dropped as far as we know, so it is unlikely we will be seeing a return.
+For Ryzen 7000, the A#20 chipset has been dropped as far as we know, but recent rumours do suggest the potential return of an A620 chipset as a budget offering.
 However, both the new X670 and B650 chipsets are a mainstay that have moved onto the next generation of CPUs.

 The previous X570 chipset was generally at the top of the line, offering the most amount of features available with Ryzen 5000 CPUs.
 However, based on the fact that we’ve gotten a new X670E chipset it is unlikely AMD have followed suit.
 For the ‘B’ range of chipsets, these were designed to offer a more budget oriented approach while still providing consumers with great performance and plenty of features.
-We’re expecting the B650 chipset to follow the same standard AMD outline previously, but instead with DDR5 compatibility.
+The B650 chipset has followed in the footsteps that AMD outlined previously, but instead with DDR5 compatibility.

 X670 & B650 Major Differences